Upcoming Parent-to-Parent Trainings

 • Camp Independence is for youth with spina bifida.
 Located in northwest suburbs of Chicago.

 • The American Diabetes Association offers Camp ADA/Needlepoint in Hudson, WI (on the Minnesota border).
+Registration opens February 12, 2025 for their August camp sessions.

 • Special Touch Ministry’s Summer Get Away has a camp-style retreat for people with intellectual or physical disabilities in Waupaca.
 “Functionally-appropriate programming, activities, and FUN in a Christian atmosphere.”
 Each location is staffed with medical professionals and other volunteer personnel.